MohammedElm/Reinforcement-Learning---Lunar-Lander/README.md

 ## Results

-In the directory models, we report our Pytorch that solves the problem:
+In the directory models, we report our Pytorch Neural Networks (target and policy networks) that solves the problem:

 ##### DQN:
 Average reward over 50 episodes is roughly 205.